jacoma/cs171-final-project/README.md

  ---
  ### Aquaculture Pie Chart
- - **aquaculture.js**
- Creates the aquaculture visualization.
+ - **aquaculture.js** creates the aquaculture visualization.
  Timeseries data for aquaculture production from **aqua_timeseries.csv** is filtered by year to create a pie chart showing the percentage of aquaculture production done by each of our top 25 countries in the range of years we have chosen.
 The **aqua_countries.csv** file matches the country names to their numerical codes, and is used to display country names in the tooltips.
 The tooltips themselves are created using D3-tip, with the style defined in **style.css**.
 A separate svg defined in aquaculture.js contains the legend for the pie chart.

  ---
  ### Archieve or unused files